Booshi (BOOSHI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Booshi Historical Price

-According to the latest data gathered on Booshi live price page, the current price of Booshi is 0USD.
-The circulating supply of Booshi(BOOSHI) is 10.00B BOOSHI , giving it a market capitalization of $824.83K.
+According to the latest data gathered on Booshi live price page, the current price of Booshi is 0.00008524USD.
+The circulating supply of Booshi(BOOSHI) is 10.00B BOOSHI , giving it a market capitalization of $852.45K.

 - 24-hour0.00%$ --$ --$ --